sand-worm-labs/sandworm-web/README.md

 # SandWorm WebApp

-This repo is the frontend interface for SandWorm, a blockchain data indexer for the Sui network with extension for solana and evm chain.
+This repo is the frontend interface for SandWorm, a blockchain data indexer for the Sui network with support extension for solana and evm chain.
 This repository contains the web-based UI, including the **landing page**, **public gists**, and the **integrated IDE** for querying blockchain data with SandWorm's SQL-like query language (WQL).

 ## 🚀 Features